cs4241-19a/a2-shortstack/README.md

 Special thanks:
 ---
-Kit Zeller and Manas Mehta helped me a lot during the debugging process.
+Kit Zeller and Manas Mehta helped me a lot through the debugging process.